“Painting is very easy when you don’t know how, but very difficult when you do”

 This is why it is often referred to now as French Ultramarine.

 Too much choice

 These days choosing paints to start with can be a tough choice.

-To tell you that this is the ‘magic bullet’ the wonder colour that will solve all your painting problems.
+To tell you that this is the ‘magic bullet’, the wonder colour that will solve all your painting problems.

-However, when we combine the principles from classical painting with the new modern materials of acrylic painting to create a method of painting that is both simple for the beginner to create pleasing results and broad enough for more practiced artists to continue their study.
+However, when we combine the principles from classical painting with the new modern materials of acrylic painting to create a method of painting that is both simple for the beginner to create pleasing results and broad enough for more practised artists to continue their study.

 3 simple steps to begin: